-We would love to continue to assist the women and girls of Makoko but we can only do this with your help.
 We need help from organizations and individuals so that we can continue to make a difference by improving so many lives.

 According to an article by hotosm.org it is estimated that the Makoko population is 300,000.
 However, the chief of the village believes the population is much higher and could be estimated at 500,000 or higher.

 He also explained that thousands of people are still making their way to Makoko on a daily basis from other parts of the country and even from neighboring countries.
 Makoko slum, Lagos Nigeria also lacks basic social amenities such as electricity, schools, and healthcare clinics.

 You can save lives by making a donation today.